Data to Controller for Nonlinear Systems: An Approximate Solution: Conclusion and Future Work

 This paper presents an approach to determine an optimal control action based on observed data.
 The problem formulation directly relates existing system data and its inherent uncertainty to future control actions while handling input and state-based constraints: using a chance constraint formulation for the latter.
-The problem is approximated using Hamiltonian Monte Carlo methods in order to produce a tractable optimisation problem.
+The problem is approximated using HMC in order to produce a tractable optimisation problem.
 We propose a barrier function based approach for solving this problem and demonstrate the utility of the approach on two simulations examples.

 It is important to highlight that the proposed approach will ultimately become intractable as the data length grows.
 Strategies for using only a finite window of past data and updating the prior distributions are therefore an important research avenue to explore.
+At present, the approach has a significant computational cost which would restrict its practical applications to systems with slower timescales.
+Future research will focus on reducing this burden by modifying alternate optimisation procedures to address the case of a sequence as $\gamma\to0$ and on developing more more efficient HMC algorithms for state space models.
 Finally, we have not explicitly treated the problem of exploration.
 This is a key subject within the nonlinear dual control literature, and this deserves further attention.